Azure/Azure-Center-for-SAP-solutions/CLI_Documents/ACSS_CLI_Guide.md

 az workloads sap-virtual-instance show --resource-group "test-rg" --name "<Name of Virtual instance for SAP solutions)>"
 ```

-## Deploying/Registering an SAP system
+## Deploying or Registering an SAP system

 The command group for deploying or registering an SAP system is the same as above: **az workloads sap-virtual-instance**